 What, you may be asking, is an ungulate?
 You’ve actually known them all along, but perhaps just didn’t know them by their official moniker.
 Among the ungulates that are native to North America are bighorn sheep, bison, caribou, Dall sheep, mountain goats, moose and white-tailed deer.
 What do they all have in common?
 Hooves (and, sometimes, horns).

 These large, hooved mammals are found across approximately 98% of all U.S. National Park Service lands.
 So, if you’re traveling with Nat Hab on a national park nature trip, you’re very likely to see one.
-The ungulate population is heavily managed within these protected lands, with methods ranging from reintroduction and feeding to protect or increase populations in some areas, to culling , fencing and contraception to control populations in others.
+The ungulate population is heavily managed within these protected lands, with methods ranging from reintroduction and feeding to protect or increase populations in some areas to culling, fencing and contraception to control populations in others.
 The management techniques vary by species, with, say, feral peccaries being handled differently than elk.

 Today, we’ll reveal what native North American ungulates you may see on your travels with Nat Hab and learn some fun facts about each!
-Although we mention specific trips and national parks where you’re likely to encounter them, you can expect to see many of these animals are multiple destinations across the U.S. and Canada.
+Although we mention specific trips and national parks where you’re likely to encounter them, you can expect to see many of these animals in multiple destinations across the U.S. and Canada.

 Mule Deer